RTCedu/ForkingTutorial/README.md

 5. Submit link to your forked version of the repository on Canvas.

 # Assignment
-Create a simple calculator capable of parsing out
+Create a simple calculator capable of parsing out numbers, operation
+Deliverables:
+* Fork Assignment to own profile
+* work on assignment, creating commits and pushing code to forked repository.
+** Important Note: Success in the code is not the point of this assignment.
+Being able to Fork, update, and turn in is.
+** The forked repository should be updated at least once, minimum of 10 lines edited.
+* Turn in link to forked repository

 GUI Setup
 * Add a TextBox to display output, mark it as editable false.
 (Already Added)